-It’s been a little over eight years since I discovered my husband had been cheating on me.
+It’s been a little under ten years since I discovered my husband had been cheating on me.

-As I said, that night was eight years ago and the journey to the present day has been interesting.
-Lots of highs and lows but I can, hand on heart, say that I’m really glad the infidelity happened because we have an amazing relationship now and I know that we wouldn’t have that, if things had drifted on as they were.
+As I said, that night was nearly ten ago and the journey to the present day has been interesting... a Rollercoaster with lots of highs and lows but I can, hand on heart say that I’m really glad the infidelity happened because we have an amazing relationship now and I know that we wouldn’t have that, if things had drifted on as they were.

-As a charismatic young police officer and then a successful business owner, he had no end of opportunities to sleep with women and I honestly had absolutely no idea.
-However when it all came out, he wept as he realised how damaged he must be to even think that this way of life was acceptable and slowly I began to feel sorry for him, my own pain and feelings of worthlessness fading into something more comfortable.
+As a charismatic young police officer and then a successful business owner, Pete had no end of opportunities to sleep with women and I honestly had absolutely no idea.
+However when it all came out, he wept as he realised how damaged he must be to even think that this way of life was acceptable.
+Slowly I began to feel sorry for him, my own pain and feelings of worthlessness fading into something more comfortable.
 Empathy.
 Or was it really sympathy?
 I certainly enjoyed feeling like he was the broken one and I the magnanimous saviour who could show mercy in almost a superior way.
 It beat feeling wretched anyhow.

 You see that’s the phenomenal power of unconditional love.
 Even a stranger can deliver it.
 Even a teaspoon of it is healing for your soul.

 We all desperately need unconditional love in our lives and we need to know how to find it and how to show it to others.
 But most importantly, we need to know what it is.
 We need to put aside our belief that we already do know about it and embrace the idea that it’s something we have been misled about.
 Only with humility are we ever able to learn something new.